alekzandro/Globala-applikationer/Technical Documentation.md

 ## Architecture
 ### Overview
-- Choice of architecture:Server-side rendering with Express and EJS.The following shows the architecture of our back-end in addition of how the flow and design look between the components.
+- Choice of architecture:Server-side rendering with Express and EJS.
+- The following shows the architecture of our back-end in addition of how the flow and design look between the components.

 ![image](https://user-images.githubusercontent.com/42935270/223382101-55065acb-139f-4911-8a40-18660b86ef2b.png)